 A character who refuses help out of a belief they are beyond such a need or because of a past hurt will find themselves challenged on the validity of such a belief, either learning the power in community and teamwork, or giving them an opportunity to move past trust issues by being forced to accept help and thereby seeing not everyone is bad…

-Use Conflict To Transform Your Story
+Use Conflict to Transform Your Story

 Readers have a lot of choices when it comes to selecting books, so make it easy for them to choose yours.
 Conflict will help you deliver a fresh story premise every time, drawing readers in through meaningful challenges that reveal a character’s innermost needs, fears, weaknesses, and strengths.

-This thesaurus is also in book form, a two-volume set.
-Each volume contains expert advice on how to use conflict to improve your story, and a plethora of conflict scenarios to provide ideas on how to best challenge your characters.
+To assist you, we’ve created a two-volume resource with 225 possible conflict events.
+Each volume contains expert advice on how to use conflict to improve your story along with a plethora of scenarios to challenge your characters.

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.